ikaros2000/THH_repo/markdowm_test.md

-## school of Computer Science and Technology, Jilin University
+## School of Computer Science and Technology, Jilin University
 ## This is a simple practice to get started with markdown

 ## 1. Title